Dear Caring Parent,

 In our day-to-day life with our babies, we are constantly doing things that let our baby know we are there for them, we understand them, and care about them.
 When they cry, we run through our checklist of potential causes; diaper change needed, hungry, bored, uncomfortable. . .
 At 4-6 weeks we start to notice they have different cries for different needs; it’s part of their language development and our attunement development.Then baby talk starts.
 We smile and make faces as we talk back to what we imagine they are saying.
 Do we know what they are saying?
 Not a wit.
 Our responses are to the expression on their face, the tone of their sounds, our sense of their mood.
 And we LOVE it.
 And in a deeply personal way, they love our loving it.

 When they’re frowning or ‘speaking’ in earnest, smiling and chuckling, we sit face-to-face with them, totally engaged in their faces, hands, feet, arms – everything about them!

 We lean into their precious bodies.
 As time goes on, we sit with their four – six month old selves between our legs, maybe showing them picture books.
 Then we celebrate when they crawl and when they walk.
 When they get frustrated and can’t self-calm we encourage and hold them.
-As though all of that is not enough, we also give them a safe place to explore on their own, putting words to what they are doing and what we think they might be experiencing.
-We talk and laugh while feeding them, making different faces when they make a mess or drop things again and again.
+As though all of that is not enough, we also give them a safe place to explore on their own.
+We put words to what they are doing and might be experiencing.
+We talk and laugh while feeding them. .

 As they progress through the first year, we are SO aware of them and they of us.
 It’s a beautiful thing!